f5businessdevelopment/bdOtelLab/docs/ex1.md

 #### Troubleshoot Redis connectivity

 If not currently opened, open Google Chrome from the desktop and select the  Jaeger UI tab.
-If the Jaeger tab is no longer visible, the console is located at http://10.1.1.6:16686.
+If the Jaeger tab is no longer visible, the console is located at http://10.1.20.4:16686.

-Select the '*Otel_Lab*' service from the 'Service' drop-down and click on 'Find Traces'.
+Select the '*Otel_Lab*' service from the 'Service' drop-down, '*Redis Connectivity*' from the 'Operation' drop-down and click on 'Find Traces'.
 If that is not an available option, refresh the web page and try again.
 You should see output similar to the below example.

 You will likely note multiple errors.
 To begin with, address the errors associated with the **Redis Connectivity** traces.
 Review the trace/span entries in Jaeger along with the application file, (*labapp.py*) to identify the issue related to connecting to Redis.

 <img src="../images/Picture13.png">

 Update the application file in VS Code to correct the issue and save your changes.
 Upon saving, the application will automatically restart.
-Test your application changes by navigating to the application endpoint at http://10.1.10.6:8080.
+Test your application changes by navigating to the application endpoint at http://10.1.20.4:8080.

 Once you have tried the application, (*yes, it will still fail*), return to the Jaeger UI and search for the latest traces.
 If you have successfully corrected the issue you should see a similar output to the below example.
 While there are still errors reporting, you should see a successful **Redis Connectivity** trace entry.